minio/docs/source/includes/linux/file-transfer-protocol-not-k8s.rst

 Connect to MinIO Using SFTP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following example connects to an SSH FTP server, lists the contents of a bucket named ``runner``, and downloads an object.
+The following example connects to an SFTP server, lists the contents of a bucket named ``runner``, and downloads an object.

 .. code-block:: console